 Disney Golden Oak

-Located within The Walt Disney World Resort®, Disney's Golden Oak offers world class amenities including Summerhouse a residents only private clubhouse where you will find Markham's Restaurant, Tyler's Lounge, a fitness center, family room with game area, fire pit, and a private community pool.
+Located within The Walt Disney World Resort®, Disney's Golden Oak offers world class amenities including Summerhouse a residents-only private clubhouse where you will find Markham's Restaurant, Tyler's Lounge, a fitness center, family room with a game area, fire pit, and a private community pool.

 Central Florida's Only Five Diamond Resort, the Four Season Resort Orlando at Walt Disney World is also located at Golden Oak.
-There's a five acre water park, fitness classes, adults only pool, fitness classes, six restaurants, comprehensive spa with indoor and outdoor relaxation areas, and Tranquilo Golf Course.
+There's a five-acre water park, fitness classes, an adults-only pool, fitness classes, six restaurants, comprehensive spa with indoor and outdoor relaxation areas, and Tranquilo Golf Course.